ITfoxtec/FoxIDs/docs/faq.md

 ##### Only the `sub`, `sid`, `acr` and `amr` claims are pass through.
 I get more claims from the up-party by using log claims trace.
 What am I doing wrong?
 By default an up-party should pass through all claims to the down-party if Accept Claims has a `*`.
-![Up-party default pass through all claims to the down-party](images/faq-pass-through-all-claims-up-party.png) You can also make the down-party add all claims in the access token issued to the application (not default).
+![Up-party default pass through all claims to the down-party](images/faq-pass-through-all-claims-up-party.png) You can also make the down-party (OpenID Connect client) add all claims in the access token issued to the application (not default).
 Navigating to the down-party then click Show advanced settings and add a `*` in the Issue claims field.
 Optionally also include all claims in the issued ID token.
 ![Make the down-party issue all claims](images/faq-pass-through-all-claims-down-party.png)